Story by: Norton Children’s on April 27, 2018

-The distances aren’t nearly those that adults run, bike and swim.
-There are three age groups for kids: 6 to 8, 9 to 11 and 12 to 14.
+In the COOL Kids Triathlon on June 9, there will be three age groups: 6 to 8, 9 to 11 and 12 to 14.
 The running portions range from 1 kilometer (about two-thirds of a mile) for the youngest kids to 3 kilometers (about 1.8 miles) for the tweens and teens.

 If a child isn’t a swimmer, he or she can do a second run instead of the swim.

 And, it isn’t a race.
 The idea is to finish.

 Jennifer Brey, M.D., pediatric orthopedic surgeon with Norton Children’s Orthopedics of Louisville, gets a lot of questions from parents who share in their child’s excitement to participate but are concerned about overall health and safety.

 “These concerns are legitimate and I’m happy to answer a parent’s questions.
 After all, we both have the child’s best interest at heart,” Dr. Brey said.

 Here are answers to frequently asked questions about kids and intense sports, such as triathlons.

 Yes, a triathlon is a wonderful sport, especially at the youth level.
 The distances of the legs of a youth triathlon are much shorter than those for adults.
 The main goal of youth triathlons is completing the race rather than getting the fastest time.